bkarstens/mu_common_intel_min_platform/ReadMe.rst

 This repository is part of Project Mu.
 Please see Project Mu for details https://microsoft.github.io/mu

-Branch Status - release/202111
+Branch Status - release/202202
 ==============================

 :Status:
   In Development

 :Entered Development:
-  November 2021
+  February 2022

 :Anticipated Stabilization:
-  February 2022
+  May 2022

-Branch Changes - release/202111
+Branch Changes - release/202202
 ===============================

 Breaking Changes-dev